 Your expectations may include having them help more around the house and yard, giving you a chance to catch up on needed chores.
-Put yourself in their shoes and how does that sound if you are looking to have more play time?
+Put yourself in their shoes and how does that sound if you all you want to do is play?
 Perhaps you expect them to continue to do some schoolwork to stay on top of their learning.
 Would this match their expectations?
 The value of examining expectations is to know where your kids are coming from.
 You know your kids best and you know what happens when their expectations aren’t met.
 You also know yourself best and you know what happens when your expectations aren’t met.
 Sounds like a recipe for disaster.
 Sometimes it pays to throw out the recipe and start over from scratch.
 So even though the summer is half over, it is not too late to stop and ask some questions.

 Come together as a family and discuss how the summer is going so far.
 Here are some keys to having a successful family discussion:

 - Allow each person to say what is on their mind without any judgment.

 - Repeat what you heard them say, so they have a chance to clarify.

 - Avoid correcting or interrupting them in any way.